aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

 ---
-title: "FullNode Using Aptos Source and Docker"
+title: "FullNode Using Aptos Source or Docker"
-slug: "fullnode-source-code-and-docker"
+slug: "fullnode-source-code-or-docker"
 sidebar_position: 10
 ---

-# FullNode Using Aptos Source and Docker
+# FullNode Using Aptos Source or Docker

 You can run your own [FullNode](/concepts/basics-fullnodes) to synchronize with the state of the Aptos Blockchain and stay up-to-date.
 FullNodes replicate the entire state of the blockchain by querying other Aptos FullNodes or validators.